Grove Park, Atlanta: Parks

 Grove Park falls on the western edge of the BeltLine.
-The northeastern boundary of Grove Park is the former Bellwood Quarry - site of Westside Park, which is roughly twice the size Piedmont Park as proposed.
-Amenities will include tournament-quality baseball fields, a skate park and rink, hiking and mountain biking trails, an amphitheatre which takes advantages of skyline views, a dog park, community gardens and many others attractions.
-Additionally the neighborhood features several small pocket parks and boulevard parks including Edwin Place Park, Matilda Place Park, North and South Evelyn Place Park, and Elinor Place Park.
-Finally the neighborhood namesake park Grove Park itself.
+On the northeastern boundary of Grove Park is the Westside Park at Bellwood Quarry which is the largest public park in Atlanta.
+Amenities include tournament-quality baseball fields, a skate park and rink, hiking and mountain biking trails, an amphitheater which takes advantages of skyline views, a dog park, community gardens, and many others attractions.
+Additionally the neighborhood features several small pocket parks and boulevard parks including Edwin Place Park, Matilda Place Park, North and South Evelyn Place Park, Elinor Place Park, and finally the neighborhood namesake park, Grove Park itself.

 Grove Park is also home to the Proctor Creek Greenway Trail.
 The multi-purpose trail strings together more than 400 acres of greenspace, spanning from Maddox Park along the Beltline Westside Trail all the way to the Chattahoochee River.
 The first phase of the project included more than two miles of trails, connecting Bankhead MARTA Station to the existing River Park Trail, connecting to the Westside Quarry Park.
 Ultimately, plans call for work on the entire trail to be completed in six segments, according to a master plan finished in April 2017.

 Transportation

-Grove Park is located along Hollowell Parkway, US highway 278.
+Grove Park is located along Hollowell Parkway (US Highway 278).
 Grove Park is also served by MARTA buses that transport riders to the West Lake MARTA station and the Bankhead MARTA station.